Country Conditions for Mailing — Peru

 The maximum value of a GXG shipment to this country is $2,499 or a lesser amount if limited by content or value.

-must be large enough to completely contain the Global
+An item must be large enough to hold on its face the postage

 The shipping label is approximately 5.5 inches high and